wp-plugins/listly/readme.txt

 There is the Wordpress support page [here](https://wordpress.org/support/plugin/listly), but we prefer support to be logged via our [support site](http://listly.tenderapp.com/).

 Make sure you include URLs for your lists, your Listly account & any blog post you are embedding the list on.
-Operating sytems and browsers help too.
+Operating sytems & browsers help too.

 Please also mention if you are using the Listly bookmarklet or the Chrome extension.